Unfurling Khovanov-Lauda-Rouquier algebras: Introduction

 This is closely related to the phenomenon of {\bf folding} of Dynkin diagrams, but due to some technical differences, we think it would be misleading to use the term ``folding'' here.
-Thus, we call $\tilde{I}$ an {\bf unfurling} of $I$ (and $I$ a {\bf furling} of $\tilde{I}$).
-Note that whereas $I$ is not necessarily symmetric as a Cartan datum (i.e. it has roots of different lengths), $\tilde{I}$ is symmetric.
-To give the reader a sense of this operation, let us discuss some examples: \begin{itemize} \item If $I$ is simply-laced, then $\tilde{I}$ will be a topological cover of $I$, such as an $A_\infty$ graph covering an $n$-cycle, or the trivial cover $\tilde I \cong I\times U$. \item If $I$ is not simply laced, we can arrange for $\tilde{I}$ to be given by a simply-laced Cartan datum with an isomorphism $\fg\cong \tilde{\fg}^\sigma$ for some diagram automorphism $\sigma$.
-Note, this means that $I$ is the Langlands dual of what is usually called a folding of $\tilde{I}$ for the automorphism $\sigma$. \end{itemize} At the moment, it is unclear to the author what, if any, is the relationship between this work and that of McNamara \cite{McNfold} and Elias \cite{Efold} which also combine the ideas of categorification and folding.
-Obviously, this would be an interesting topic for future consideration.
+Thus, we call $\tilde{I}$ (with its induced graph structure) an {\bf unfurling} of $I$ (and $I$ a {\bf furling} of $\tilde{I}$).
+Note that while $I$ is not necessarily symmetric as a Cartan datum (it may have roots of different lengths), we define $\tilde{I}$ in such a way that it is symmetric.
+To give the reader a sense of this operation, let us discuss some examples: \begin{itemize} \item If $I$ is simply laced, then $\tilde{I}$ will be a topological cover of $I$, such as an $A_\infty$ graph covering an $n$-cycle or the trivial cover $\tilde I \cong I\times U$ for some set $U$.
+A relevant example is discussed in \cref{example1}. \item If $I$ is not simply laced, we will obtain a symmetric Cartan datum $\tilde{I}$, which in many examples is simply-laced, with an isomorphism $\fg\cong \tilde{\fg}^\sigma$ for some diagram automorphism $\sigma$.
+If $\tilde{I}$ is simply-laced, this means that $I$ is the Langlands dual of what is usually called a folding of $\tilde{I}$ for the automorphism $\sigma$.
+A relevant example is discussed in \cref{example2}. \end{itemize} At present, it is unclear to the author what, if any, the relationship between this work and that of McNamara \cite{mcnamaraFoldingKLR2019} and Elias \cite{eliasFoldingSoergel2017}, which also combine the ideas of categorification and folding.
+This would be an interesting topic for future consideration.